perceptioncqu/perception-group/_members/Yuyang_Xian.md

 My research direction is multi-robot collaborative exploration based on cluster car.

-I'm studying for a master's degree.
+I'm going to study for a master's degree in 2025.